-1. Frequently such quantum numbers are assumed as parameters of strength functions, reduced neutron width, or other quantities.
-Then they are entered as parameters in an additional field of the data table, either in the COMMON or in the DATA section, under the data headings: MOMENTUM L, SPIN J, PARITY, STAT-W G.
+1. Quantum numbers are assumed as parameters of strength functions, reduced neutron width, or other quantities.
+These are entered as parameters in an additional field of the data table, either in the COMMON or in the DATA section, under the data headings: MOMENTUM L, SPIN J, PARITY, STAT-W G.

-Example:

-DATA
+DATA ı ı ı ı

+an-11. a=== a

 MOMENTUM L SPIN J PARITY STAT-W G DATA

 NO-DIM NO-DIM NO-DIM NO-DIM MILLI-EV

 1.0 0.5 -1.0 1.5

-•••

 ENDDATA

-2. If the quantum number is the result of the resonance parameter analysis, one of the following reaction codes is used:
+2. Quantum number that is the result of the resonance parameter analysis.
+One of the following reaction codes is used: